top of page

 66 Birds/ 3 Degrees Statement

-The 66 Birds/3 degrees project is a visual and sound environment of Western Washington birds that are at risk if global warming is not mitigated.
-It was first conceived by artist Natalie Niblack after seeing the publication Survival By Degrees: 389 Birds Species on the Brink by the National Audubon Society.
-This study assesses the impact of climate change from 1.5° C (2.7° F) up to 3° C (5.4° F) on North American bird species.
-Based on this study, Niblack refined a list of Western Washington birds identified as at risk in the study, enlisting the help of Dr. John Bower.
-The list also includes Western Washington birds identified as endangered or threatened by WDFW and BirdConnect (formerly Seattle Audubon).
-The result of this collaboration is the 66 Birds/ 3 Degrees Project.
-The text with each bird in the display reflects the threats identified in the Audubon study and John’s extensive knowledge of Western Washington birds.
-A diverse set of at risk birds were chosen, with species representing forest, grassland, montane, freshwater, and marine habitats.
-Well-known and common species were favored over transient or rare birds, though some rare birds are also represented.
+“66 Birds/3 Degrees" is a visual and sound environment of Western Washington birds that are at risk if global warming is not mitigated.
+I first conceived of the project after seeing the publication "Survival By Degrees: 389 Bird Species on the Brink" by the National Audubon Society.
+This study assesses the impact of climate warming at up to 3 degrees on North American bird species.
+With the intention of using birds to make a visceral impact about the consequences of global warming, I refined a list of Western Washington birds identified as at-risk in the Audubon study and birds listed as endangered or threatened by WDFW.
+I enlisted the help of Dr. John Bower, who wrote the text about each bird in the display based on the study and his extensive knowledge of Northwest birds.
+A diverse set of birds were chosen, with species representing forest, grassland, montane, freshwater, and marine habitats.
+In our choices, well-known and common species were favored over transient or rare birds, as the intention of the project is to make an impact on the viewer through what is familiar, known, and possibly deeply felt.

 bottom of page